c-kj/LRD_dust_modeling/README.md

 The analysis performed in our paper can be found in the Jupyter Notebook `notebooks/A_V_constraint.ipynb`.

+## Citation

+If you use this code in your research, please cite our paper [Dust Budget Crisis in Little Red Dots (K. Chen et al. 2025)](https://arxiv.org/abs/2505.22600).

+## Contact

-If you are interested in trying the code, feel free to contact us through email (as shown in the paper).
+If you are interested in trying the code, feel free to contact us through the email provided in the paper.
+For bug reports, please open an issue in this repository.